Rabmelon/tiSPHi/temp/note_SPH.md

 > **QUESTIONS**
 > 1. How does $\boldsymbol{g}^{\varepsilon^p}$ and $\boldsymbol{\dot\varepsilon}^p$ calculated?
 Maybe it is different in elastoplastic and Perzyna models.
 > 2. How does the operator : calculated? ----**Answer**: double dot product of tensors, also a double tensorial contraction.
 The double dots operator "eats" a tensor and "spits out" a scalar.
+As for $\boldsymbol{s}:\boldsymbol{s}$, it represents the sum of squares of each element in $\boldsymbol{s}$.

 The fundamental assumption of plasticity is that the total soil strain rate $\boldsymbol{\dot\varepsilon}$ can be divided into an elastic and a plastic component: